How can I get fair auto insurance rates? (Expert Tips)

 |ZIP Code||High||Compared to Average||Medium||Compared to Average||Low||Compared to Average|

-If you have accidents and/or moving violations on your driving record, you can expect to pay more for auto insurance coverage for between three and five years after the incident.
+If you have accidents and/or moving violations on your driving history, you can expect to pay more for car insurance coverage for between three and five years after the incident.
 Maintaining a clean driving record is one thing that you can do to qualify for lower car insurance rates.

 For instance, having a DUI on your record will drastically increase your rate.
 The same goes for one simple speeding violation, as seen on this chart displaying changes in average California car insurance rates when you have specific incidents in your driving history.